 Selecting the right person to manage your project is one of the most important decisions you’ll make.
 Rule number one: be sure he or she has experience renovating in New York City.
 What’s more, your building will require a pre-determined amount of liability insurance.
 Any contractor who will perform work must meet the minimum for your particular building.

-Once these two key points have been addressed, ask these ten questions before you hire anyone to run the show.
+Once these two key points addressed, ask these ten questions before you hire anyone to run the show.

 If you don’t know this already, this should be one of the first questions you’ll ask.
 Companies that have been around longer not only have more experience, but they’re less likely to scam and “go out of business after receiving a large deposit.”
 (This happens in New York City, and in other places too.)